 Instead, incoming visitors will be required to take a lateral flow test on day two after arrival into the country.
 The changes will come into effect from 4am on 7th January, with lateral flow tests accepted as post-arrival tests from 9th January.

-The Welsh government is, however, advising against all but essential travel, with the Health Minister Eluned Morgan stating the new changes were being made “reluctantly.”
+The Welsh government is, however, advising against all but essential travel.
+Health Minister Eluned Morgan stating the new changes were being made “reluctantly.”

 Ms Morgan said: “We are concerned at the speed at which the UK government is re-opening international travel, given on-going concerns of importing new variants and adding additional pressure to our health services.